rse-council/researchsoftware.org/_posts/2021-07-29-International-RSE-day.md

 **Authors**

-- Ben van Werkhoven, on behalf of the council
+- Ben van Werkhoven, on behalf of the Council

 The International Council of RSE Associations has decided to declare the second Thursday in October to be "International RSE Day".
 The first annual International RSE Day will be